 If you are planning to stay in Uzbekistan for a short time only, a transit visa is a good idea for those who would need a LOI for a tourist visa.
-Since you do not need an LOI for a transit visa, it comes out a lot cheaper.
+Since you do not need a LOI for a transit visa, it comes out a lot cheaper.

 Visa requirements and visa validity

 Besides the usual passport pictures, passport copies and filled-in forms (every embassy has slightly different rules), most importantly is proof of onward travel in the form of an air ticket and/or visa.
+You do not need a visa from the country you are coming from.

 Visa validity is usually date-specific, but if you ask nicely, we have heard of people getting their 1, 2 or 3-day visas within a 1-month or even 3-month window.
 If you have a 1-day visa, you have 1 day to exit and enter, not 24 hours.
 Same for 2 or 3-day visas.
 Example: if you have a 1-day visa and you enter on a Monday, you have to leave the same day.
 If you have a 3-day visa you have to leave on Wednesday.